willstepp/writings/joseph-the-son/jts.md

-It was still dark when grandpa Ken came to wake him.
+It was still dark when grandpa came to wake him.

 “Be sure and put on your long johns,” he whispered, “and try not to wake up Lizzie, hear?”